Hallett, John Division of Atmospheric Sciences, Desert Research Institute, Reno, Nevada.

 - Hail modification

 Human influence on the weather and, ultimately, climate.
-This can be either intentional, as with cloud seeding to clear fog from airports or to increase precipitation, or unintentional, as with air pollution, which increases aerosol concentrations and reduces sunlight.
-Weather is considered to be the day-to-day variations of the environment—temperature, cloudiness, relative humidity, wind-speed, visibility, and precipitation.
+Human impacts on weather can be either intentional, as with cloud seeding (Fig. 1) to clear fog from airports or to increase precipitation, or unintentional, as with air pollution, which increases aerosol concentrations and reduces sunlight.
+Weather is the day-to-day variations of the environment—temperature, cloudiness, relative humidity, wind speed, visibility, and precipitation.
 Climate, conversely, reflects the average and extremes of these variables, changing on a seasonal basis.
 Weather change may lead to climate change, which is assessed over a period of years.
-See also: Climate history
+See also: Climatology; Weather

 The content above is only an excerpt.

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.

 to your librarian.
 Recommend